 Do you know what brand values are?
 Can you confidently tell the difference between a logo, a visual identity, and a brand?
-I know.
-Branding terms can be confusing.
-That’s why I’ve created a comprehensive brand glossary aiming to clarify common brand vocabulary.
+I know branding terms can be confusing.
+That’s why I’ve created a comprehensive brand glossary to help you understand common brand vocabulary.

 Branding Terms from A-Z